Ph.D., Applied Anthropology, University of South Florida

 African-American academic performance

 Dr. Jonathan Gayles, Ph.D. is a Professor of African-American Studies at Georgia State University in Atlanta, Georgia.
-He was recently appointed Associate Dean for Undergraduate Learning for the College of Arts and Sciences.
+He previously served as Associate Dean for Undergraduate Learning for the College of Arts and Sciences, as well as Associate Provost for Institutional Effectiveness.
 He is a graduate of Morehouse College (B.A., Psychology), Winthrop University (M.S., School Psychology) and the University of South Florida (Ph.D., applied anthropology).
 His primary areas of interest include the anthropology of education, educational policy, Black masculinity, race and ethnicity and critical media studies.

 Peer‐Reviewed Journal Articles